 1) FMCSA requires a minimum visual acuity standard of 20/40 with both eyes, with or without lenses.

 2) FMCSA requires a total combined horizontal field of vision minimum of 140 degrees (70 degrees in each eye).

 3) Medical Fitness for Driving: You must be able to pass a DOT physical and be issued a Federal DOT Medical Certificate to be issued a commercial driver license that is not restricted to "intrastate driving only."
 If you cannot meet all the physical requirements to pass the examination, your DOT certified physician can choose to restrict you to "intrastate driving only" on the DOT card, or deny issuance of the certificate.
 Driver Services cannot issue you an unrestricted CDL driver's license without a valid Federal DOT Medical Certificate - unless you are in one of the "exempt" categories.

-- Exempt Categories: Active-duty military, farmers, ranchers and government employees in the course of their daily business activities only.
+- Exempt Categories: Active-duty military and government employees in the course of their daily business activities only.

 If you do not meet the above vision and medical standards, you may be eligible to apply to FMCSA for a waiver to operate a commercial vehicle.
 To verify your eligibility to apply, contact FMCSA in Cheyenne at (307) 772-2305.